Premier League on NBC: History

 NBC acquired rights to the Premier League in 2013, replacing Fox Sports and ESPN.
 NBC's studio programming for the league includes the pre-match show Premier League Live, and the highlights shows Premier League Goal Zone and Match of the Day (modeled upon the similar BBC series).
 NBC Sports president of programming Jon Miller explained that their main goal was to not "Americanize" their coverage (besides providing explanations of terminology unfamiliar to U.S. viewers, such as referring to regional rivalries as "derbies"), citing their decision to employ talent (such as former ESPN UK and BBC Sport presenter Rebecca Lowe, who became NBC's lead host) who "know the Premier League and can talk about it intelligently".
 In 2014, NBC also hired the duo of Michael Davies and Roger Bennett—the "Men in Blazers"—to provide soccer-oriented content across NBC Sports' platforms.

-Through the 2016–17 season, NBCSN operated pop-up channels branded as Premier League Extra Time, which aired overflow matches not shown by other NBC networks.
-Beginning with the 2017–18 season, NBC began to paywall many of these overflow games behind the "Premier League Pass" streaming service on NBC Sports Gold.
+Through the 2016–17 season, NBCSN offered part-time overflow channels branded as "Premier League Extra Time", which aired matches not shown by other NBC networks.
+In the 2017–18 season, these matches were moved to a new subscription-based streaming service known as "Premier League Pass" on NBC Sports Gold.

-On Survival Sunday, the majority of NBCUniversal's cable networks carry games, including several networks not normally dedicated to sports.
+On Survival Sunday, the majority of NBCUniversal networks (including several not normally devoted to sports) broadcast matches on television under the banner Championship Sunday.
+Since 2020, NBCUniversal's streaming service Peacock has increasingly been used to broadcast overflow matches on Survival Sunday.